Uber is shutting down its Xchange vehicle leasing business

 The Xchange Leasing shutdown will affect around 500 jobs, per the Journal, and indicates that the company ultimately wasn’t able to find a better solution regarding what it should do with its leasing business.

-Uber has also partnered with other companies on making cars available to drivers on shorter term, no commitment bases, including providers like GM’s Maven, so that could be something it focuses more on in future to make vehicles available too drivers without their own cars.Featured Image: Justin Sullivan/Getty Images
+Uber has also partnered with other companies on making cars available to drivers on shorter term, no commitment bases, including providers like GM’s Maven, so that could be something it focuses more on in future to make vehicles available to drivers without their own cars.Featured Image: Justin Sullivan/Getty Images

 0